maryrosecook/coquette/README.md

 #### Entities

-Keeps track of all entities in the game: the player, enemies, obstacles.
+Keeps track of all the entities in the game: the player, enemies, obstacles.

 ##### Define an entity